leapcode/soledad/docs/auth.rst

 There are currently two distinct authenticated entry points:

-* A public TLS encrypted **Users API**, providing the *Synchronization*, *Blobs* and *Incoming* services, verified against the Leap Platform ``tokens`` database.
+* A public TLS encrypted **Users API**, providing the *Synchronization*, *Blobs* services, verified against the Leap Platform ``tokens`` database.

-* A local plaintext **Services API**, providing the delivery part of the *Incoming* service, authenticated against tokens defined in the server configuration file.
+* A local plaintext **Services API**, providing the delivery part of the *Incoming* service, authenticated against tokens defined in a file specified on the server configuration file.

 Authorization header
 --------------------